 - Laser Treatment – to remove bacteria and promote gum reattachment

-- Surgery – advanced cases may require the care of a periodontist, in which case we will refer you to a trusted colleague
+Advanced cases may require the care of a periodontist, in which case, we will refer you to a trusted colleague.

-Afterward, expect to attend more frequent hygiene visits so that Dr. Gregory or your hygienist can monitor your condition and make sure that your recovery is on track.
+Afterward, expect to attend more frequent hygiene visits so that we can monitor your condition and make sure that your recovery is on track.